7hekaka/newcytosim/doc/main/runs.md

 		make frametool

-2. Using `frametool`, extract the desired frame (in this example, 30).
+2. Using `frametool`, extract the desired frame from which you want to restart from.
-This will create a file ‘objects.cmi’.
-The frame index start at 0.
+This will create a file `objects.cmi`.
+The frame index start at 0, and we extract here frame 30.

 		frametool objects.cmo 30 > objects.cmi

-Note that ‘frametool objects.cmo’ will tell you how many frames are contained in the file.
+Note that `frametool objects.cmo` will tell you how many frames are contained in the file.

 3. Adjust the `config.cym` to import this frame.
-Use the ‘import’ command to read the file created in step 1:
+Use the `import` command to read the file created in step 1:

 		import objects objects.cmi